akod0883/BigDataXHw/README.txt

-Source Code - This directory contains all the code to generate data and the scripts to sort in python, c, and bash
+SourceCode - This directory contains all the code to generate data and the scripts to sort in python, c, and bash

+Pics - This direcotry contains the bar graphs created from graph.py

 Report.pdf - This file contains my answers to all the questions described in the instructions pdf